 GoSee’s simple and comprehensive search function makes it easy for any traveller to find the motorhome that suits their budget and plans.

-In most cases, you must be at least 21 years of age to rent a campervan in Darwin.
+In most cases, you must be at least 21 years of age to get a campervan hire in Darwin.
 There are a few suppliers which allow those 18+ to book, but this may incur an extra cost.

 Dry season in the Northern Territory is the best time to travel there, particularly if you are hiring a vehicle.
 This runs from May to October.

-Hiring a campervan or other vehicle simply requires a full, valid licence from your home country—you can use this for up to three months before you need a local licence.
+Hiring a Darwin campervan or other vehicle simply requires a full, valid licence from your home country—you can use this for up to three months before you need a local licence.
 If it is not written in English, it should be accompanied by an accredited translation or an International Driving Permit.

 No, there are parking restrictions in the city and suburbs.
 Always check for signs to find out whether you are permitted to park.

 GoSee displays Darwin motorhome rentals from a variety of suppliers, and the vehicles available range from small 2-berth vans to big 6-berth RVs.
 There are also limited 4WD campers available in Darwin.

 Yes, you can begin a one-way trip in Darwin!
 You can collect your vehicle at Darwin and drop it off at Alice Springs.
 If you have time on your hands, you can even end your campervan adventure in Brisbane!
 When conducting your search on the GoSee search engine, specify the drop-off location and check the details before you confirm the booking.
 One-way rentals may incur an extra fee.

 Most suppliers will allow you to add an extra driver, and this may incur a small extra fee.
 This should be arranged in advance, as only those listed on the contract will be permitted to drive the vehicle.